quicwg/multipath/draft-ietf-quic-multipath.md

 only if it contains the last status sent for that path -- as indicated by the sequence number.

-A PATH_BACKUP or a PATH_AVAILABLE frame MAY be bundled with a MP_NEW_CONNECTION_ID frame or a PATH_RESPONSE frame in order to indicate the preferred path usage before or during path initiation.
+A PATH_BACKUP or a PATH_AVAILABLE frame MAY be bundled with a PATH_NEW_CONNECTION_ID frame or a PATH_RESPONSE frame in order to indicate the preferred path usage before or during path initiation.